Meet the costume designer for your favorite apocalyptic TV shows

 Tony Soprano’s bathrobe.
-Dolores Abernathy’s prairie dress.
+Raylan Givens’ hat.
 Offred’s red cloak.
 Veteran costume designer Ane Crabtree has created the iconic looks for numerous shows that have helped define the modern golden age of television, including The Sopranos, Justified, and Masters of Sex.
-But it’s her work on Hulu’s The Handmaid’s Tale and HBO’s Westworld—both came back for their second seasons in April—that has elevated her to dystopian couturier.
+But it’s her work on Hulu’s The Handmaid’s Tale and season one of HBO’s Westworld—both came back for their second seasons in April—that has elevated her to dystopian couturier.

 Fast Company: What drew you to working on The Handmaid’s Tale and Westworld?